-Designation of 988 as a universal, toll-free crisis hotline creates a tremendous opportunity to prevent tragic outcomes and increase access to mental health and addiction treatment.
+Designating 988 as a universal, toll-free crisis hotline has created a tremendous opportunity to prevent tragic outcomes and increase access to behavioral healthcare, which includes both mental healthcare and addiction treatment.

-Many of the callers to crisis hotlines require a rapid assessment to determine whether they need mental health and/or addiction treatment and at what level of intensity, as well as assistance finding behavioral healthcare providers.
-Unfortunately, in most areas of the United States, this type of urgent crisis assessment and stabilization service is not available.
-As a result, people experiencing a serious mental health crisis or addiction wind up in emergency departments where they are unlikely to receive appropriate care or they are taken into custody of law enforcement.
+Many of the callers to crisis hotlines require a rapid assessment to determine whether they need mental health and/or addiction treatment, and at what level, as well as help in finding behavioral healthcare providers.

+In most areas of the United States, this type of urgent crisis assessment and stabilization service is not available.
+Consequently, people experiencing a serious mental health or addiction crisis land in emergency departments, where they are unlikely to receive appropriate care, or are taken into custody of law enforcement.

-NABH supports federal funding for and guidance to help states establish or improve crisis systems that effectively integrate crisis response with a full continuum of treatment services including mobile crisis, short-term crisis stabilization, and inpatient and outpatient care.
+NABH supports federal funding for and guidance to help states establish or improve crisis systems that integrate crisis response with a full continuum of mental health and addiction treatment services, including mobile crisis, short-term crisis stabilization, and inpatient and outpatient care.
 Research shows that such systems improve treatment outcomes and can reduce interaction with law enforcement and emergency department utilization.